z1skgr/materials.c/README.md

 - This project was one of my very first project for learning C.
 - This project was created for the requirements of the lesson Introduction to Computers.

-[^1]: Intermediate products can be an intermediate composition..
+[^1]: Intermediate products can be an intermediate composition.